Table Of Content

 Matter Development with New Specs

 Specific requirements must be considered when building a Matter device according to the latest specifications.
-Such a device must be equipped with a compatible radio—either BLE/Wi-Fi or a BLE/Thread combination—and should meet the necessary hardware standards to support the open-source implementation of the Matter software library.
+A Matter device must include a compatible radio, such as Wi-Fi or Thread for primary connectivity, and Bluetooth Low Energy (BLE) or Wi-Fi for commissioning during setup.
+It should also meet the necessary hardware standards to support the open-source implementation of the Matter software library.

 Additionally, adapting your mobile application is necessary to align with the protocol’s pairing and interaction models.
 The potential for selecting a new chipset can make the development effort significant, especially when considering variances in radio compatibility and distinct software demands.